 Please Note: We suspend painting during our Wee Faerie Village event each October — there are plenty of faerie-related hands-on projects every Sunday to keep you busy!

-Next, head out to the new Art Cart.
+Next, head out to the Art Cart.

 Inside you’ll find five types of Explorer Kits.
 Try them all!
 Each kit guides families to explore the grounds and its connection to the artists who famously painted here.